LogtalkDotOrg/logtalk-jupyter-kernel/README.md

   - Additionally, a `kernel_implementation_path` can be provided, which needs to be an **absolute path to a Python file**:
     - The corresponding module is required to define a subclass of `LogtalkKernelBaseImplementation` named `LogtalkKernelImplementation`.
 This can be used to override some of the kernel's basic behavior (see [Overriding the Kernel Implementation](#overriding-the-kernel-implementation)).

-In addition to configuring the Prolog backend to be used, the Prolog Logtalk implements the predicate `jupyter::set_prolog_impl(+Backend)` to **change the Prolog backend on the fly**.
+In addition to configuring the Prolog backend to be used, the Prolog Logtalk implements the predicate `jupyter::set_prolog_backend(+Backend)` to **change the Prolog backend on the fly**.
 In order for this to work, the configured `implementation_data` dictionary needs to contain data for more than one Prolog backend.

 **Troubleshooting:**